Cabinet Refinishing Best Practices Part 2: Advanced Techniques for a Flawless Finish

 2. Grain Filling for a Smooth Surface

-Open-grain woods like oak demand grain filling.
-Skip this step, and the final paint will telegraph the wood grain, giving a textured, not smooth, finish.
-Use a water-based grain filler, apply with a plastic putty knife, and sand to 220 grit after drying.
-This is one of the cabinet refinishing best practices part 2 that separates a 10-year finish from a 3-year finish.
+Open‑grain woods like oak demand grain filling.
+Skip this step, and the final paint will telegraph the wood grain, giving a textured finish instead of a smooth one.
+Use a water‑based grain filler, apply with a plastic putty knife, and sand to 220 grit after drying.
+This is one of the cabinet refinishing best practices part 2 that separates a 10‑year finish from a 3‑year finish.
+For cabinets with deep grain, a second application may be necessary.

 3. Priming with the Right Product

-Use a stain-blocking primer like Zinsser BIN (shellac-based) for knotty woods or areas with tannin bleed.
-For most cabinets, a high-build acrylic primer creates a uniform surface.
+Use a stain‑blocking primer like Zinsser BIN (shellac‑based) for knotty woods or areas with tannin bleed.
+For most cabinets, a high‑build acrylic primer creates a uniform surface.
 According to consumer testing from This Old House, using a dedicated cabinet primer improves topcoat adhesion by 40% over universal primers.
-For more insights on material selection, see our California Bay Area painting price guide.
+For more insights on material selection, see our cabinet refinishing in Campbell, CA guide.

 How to Achieve Furniture‑Grade Cabinet Refinishing